fauxfox117/se_project_express/README.md

    npm run dev
    ```

-5. The server will run on `http://localhost:3001`
+5. The server will run on `http://sbolin.crabdance.com`

+6. The frontend repo is located at `https://github.com/fauxfox117/se_project_react`

 ## Scripts